 Account Types at Swissquote

-All three account types offer negative balance protection, a stop-out level of 50%, and deposit protection of up to €20,000.
-Since retail traders will be limited when it comes to available leverage, Swissquote also offers the option to apply for a professional account and access higher leverage ratios.
+All three account types come with negative balance protection, a stop-out level of 50%, and deposit protection of up to €20,000.
+Since retail traders are limited when it comes to available leverage, Swissquote also offers the option to apply for a professional account and access higher leverage ratios.
 Traders, however, must meet certain criteria to be eligible to trade as professionals.
+Additionally, keep in mind that the account type selection may differ depending on where you reside.

 Demo Account | |